DamienThomp/map-app-macos/README.md

 Demo project using SwiftUI to generate a macOS application with MapKit and Corelocation.
 Work in progress.

+## Working Features

+- Local search for locations
+- Display of locations as markers on map
+- Display of users current location

 ## Future Improvements

 - Lookaround popover view for location markers